Health, Safety and Wellbeing

 Employees at Richards Bay Minerals

-We are finding better ways to support and empower our people, which means creating an environment where everyone feels comfortable being themselves, has the courage to speak up if something is not right and listens to each other with care and curiosity
+Creating an environment where everyone feels comfortable being themselves, has the courage to speak up and listens to each other with care and curiosity

 Aerial photo of employees walking along dirt road on mountain ridge above Canga East Camp, Simandou, Guinea